The Double-Minded Man

-In the Pilgrim’s Progress, John Bunyan distinguished this kind of person as Mr. Facing-both-ways.
-The “double-minded” man has two “souls,” or two loyalties.
+In the Pilgrim’s Progress, John Bunyan distinguishes this kind of person as Mr. Facing-both-ways.
+The undetermined man has two “souls,” or two loyalties.
 He stops between belief and unbelief, whereas the man with singleness of purpose does not waver (Matthew 6:22).

 Confusion in the mind and trouble in all the facets of life are the normal result of a wavering faith in God.
 Believers need wisdom to see the way to live from day to day, for to sway between faith in man and faith in God is foolishness.
 To have a one aim is necessary to the spiritual growth and happiness.
 “For God is not the author of confusion but of peace, as in all the churches of the saints (1 Corinthians 14:33).

-Jesus spoke about being double-minded when He said, “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
+Jesus speaks about having different minds, “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon” (Matthew 6:24 also Luke 16:13).
 It is impossible to serve both God and money because their demands are at odds.
 A person can’t focus the eye on two things or think of two different thoughts at the same time.
 The Christian faith must be the chief goal in life and must control all other facets, bringing the life in line with its principles.

 In His service,